The Minister of Home Affairs, K Shanmugam, announced on Facebook on Tuesday that:

-One might say this is the government is choosing to be neutral, instead of being protective of LGBT rights.
-However, this incorrect – one’s sexual orientation is essential to one’s identity as a human being in a very fundamental way, just like one’s race, gender and religion.
+One might say: hold on, surely the government has no obligation to be protective of LGBT rights.
+If anything, by protecting LGBT rights, it would no longer be neutral.
+I argue that this is incorrect – one’s sexual orientation is essential to one’s identity as a human being in a very fundamental way, just like one’s race, gender and religion.
 Because of this, the Government’s failure to interfere with the abuse of individuals on these grounds is itself a stance on the issue.

 To use a hypothetical example, if the Government fails to intervene if Muslims are treated poorly and discriminated against in our society, the Government cannot then claim that by failing to intervene, it is being neutral; in reality, by failing to act, this hypothetical government is tacitly endorsing Islamophobia and discrimination.

 However, to give credit to the Government, while Section 377A makes gay sex illegal, the statute is not actively enforced.
 Can the Government claim that this fact demonstrates a neutral stance on the issue?
 Not exactly.